Hajaramusa-yusuf/Hajaramusa-yusuf/README.md

-- 👋 Hi, I’m @Hajaramusa-yusuf
+- 👋 Hi, I’m Hajara
-- 👀 I’m interested in coding
+- A Computer Science Major
 - 🌱 In the art of learning how to code.

 <!---